Professionals of Color Cohort 2024

 - Networking sessions will emphasize peer facilitation skills and discussion of topics generated by the cohort.

-- Workshop topics will be organized into three concept areas built sequentially (each spanning about 3-4 months), integrating the complexities of being a BIPOC individual in the workplace:
+- Workshop topics will be organized into three concept areas built sequentially, integrating the complexities of being a BIPOC individual in the workplace:

 - Me, Myself and I: Individual Skill Building

 - Explore individual skill sets and strengths, with the aim of articulating and utilizing this knowledge for professional growth.

 - Me in the Workplace: My Current Work

 - Build skills and explore how to focus on resilience, avoid burnout, and optimize oneself in a workplace to succeed and feel supported.

 - Me in the Future: Goal Setting and Next Steps

 - Explore next steps both professionally and personally and create a plan to achieve those dreams.
 The focus will be on networking building both within and without the cohort

 - April 23, 2024 (2-3:30 pm ET): First virtual meeting to present on the plan for the year